 Read more: Asian Languages

 Indonesia consists of five main islands and around 30 smaller island groups.
-Those include approximately 6,000 inhabited islands out of a total of 17,508.
+Among these, approximately 6,000 are inhabited, though the exact number remains elusive.
+Estimates vary greatly, with the CIA World Factbook stating 17,508 islands, while the Indonesian government officially registered 14,752 named islands with the UN in 2016.
+This discrepancy stems from differing definitions of "island," particularly regarding "tidal islands" that disappear under high tide.
 With those figures in mind, it becomes easier to see why Indonesia has so many languages, with many communities historically isolated from others.

 Politically, the move made sense.
 It meant that no ethnic group would dominate in linguistic terms.
 However, Indonesians across the country continued to speak their native tongues, learning Indonesian as a second language rather than speaking it natively.
 This continues to this day.
 Additionally, a range of local dialects and creoles have developed, blending with Bahasa Indonesia.